Share

 Plastics are the most widely used materials in medical devices and components.
-The demand for medical-grade plastics is increasing as the global medical device market continues to expand.
+The demand for medical-grade plastics is increasing as the global medical device market continues to expand, meaning that medical plastics manufacturers are playing an increasingly important role within the industry.

 From surgical gloves, syringes and intravenous (IV) tubes to optical components, coronary stents and antimicrobial coating on medical equipment, plastics are being increasingly used in medical device applications because of their advantages such as lightweight, durability, cost efficiency, contaminant and chemical resistance, sterilisation capability, biocompatibility, and numerous design possibilities.

-Medical Device Network has listed some of the leading plastic medical device manufacturers based on its intel, insights, and decades-long experience in the sector.
+Medical Device Network has listed some of the leading medical plastics manufacturers and plastic medical device manufacturers based on its intel, insights, and decades-long experience in the sector.

-The list includes companies that design and manufacture a wide variety of safe and reliable plastic medical device products and components, meeting the specifications and regulatory needs of the medical industry.
+The list includes companies that design and manufacture a wide variety of safe and reliable plastic medical device products and medical plastic components manufacturers, meeting the specifications and regulatory needs of the medical industry.

 The information contained within the download document is useful for hospital administrators, physicians and surgeons, senior procurement executives, medical device manufacturers, distributors, engineers, technicians, and any other individual involved in the production, operation and maintenance of medical devices.